-The COVID-19 pandemic and its restrictions on travel meant that the 2021 visitor season was the busiest the National Park had ever seen.
-This presented challenges for our communities and infrastructure, as well as our staff in being able to respond to the sheer volume of pressures presented.
-We increased our staffing in key areas, such as within our Ranger and Estates teams, ensuring there were more boots on the ground to support and enable visitors to make the most of their time in the National Park.
-Water safety was brought into focus as a result of a series of tragic incidents in July 2021, and our teams and partners accelerated joint work on water safety and delivered a series of actions to improve awareness of water-related risks and hazards.
+The COVID-19 pandemic and its restrictions on international travel meant that the 2021 visitor season was amongst the busiest the National Park has ever seen with most people enjoying staycation breaks at home in Scotland and the UK.
+The sustained volume of visitor numbers and associated traffic presented challenges for our communities and infrastructure to cope, and our staff did a magnificent job welcoming visitors throughout an extended and hectic season.
+To ensure our facilities were well managed and visitors helped to enjoy the National Park responsibly we increased our staffing and temporary facilities in key areas, such as within our Ranger and Estates teams, ensuring there were more boots on the ground than ever before.
+We led the creation and delivery of a Joint Response Plan to ensure relevant public body partners such as Councils and Police Scotland were prepared and well co-ordinated in responding to issues and pressures.
+We also partnered with national bodies such as VisitScotland and NatureScot to create effective national visitor campaigns along with our own content guiding people on everything from camping to responsible toileting, attracting a national award for the latter.
+Water safety was brought into sharp focus as a result of a series of tragic incidents in July 2021.
+This gave added emphasis to our teams' and partners' ongoing joint work on ensuring fit for purpose rescue equipment at lochside sites and better signage and visuals to improve awareness of water-related risks and hazards.

-As ever, our staff team rose to the challenges throughout the year.
-We worked hard to facilitate a return to office-based working, whilst navigating emerging variants to keep our staff safe.
-Lockdowns and supply chain issues affected a number of our key projects, but our dedicated staff team completed the majority of our planned work.
+As ever, our staff team rose to all challenges throughout the year.
+We worked hard to facilitate a return to officebased working, whilst navigating emerging COVID variants to keep our staff safe.
+Lockdowns and supply chain issues affected a few our key projects, but our dedicated staff team completed the majority of our planned work.
 This has been achieved through the commitment, passion, dedication and expertise of colleagues throughout the organisation.
 They are our biggest asset and we thank them for enabling us to make the progress we have over the last year.